pururajatgithub/reactform_rest_api/README.md

 Api is created on Django-Rest-Framework

+To run React app

-To run this You need have node installed in your system.
+1. You need have node installed in your system.